-In this chapter, shake table experiments on the CVT equipped with Belleville washer stacks are described.
+In this chapter, shake table experiments on the CVT equipped with Belleville Washer stacks are described.
 The experimental setup, instrumentation, and washer installation process are detailed.
 The primary purpose of these experiments is to obtain measurements in support of the analysis procedure outlined in Chapter 2.
 Consequently, special instruments were used to measure the washer response in situ.
 Instrumentation was also designed with redundancy in mind, so that the same quantity is measured by multiple means and can be cross-checked.
-Some other checks such as sums of forces are moments are perform to confirm the integrity of the measurements.
+Some other checks such as sums of forces and(?) moments are performed to confirm the integrity of the measurements.

 Test setup

 Figure 4-1 shows the CVT mounted on the shake table.
 The CVT is mounted on a pedestal referred to as the “spool”, which in turn is mounted on the shake table.
 The spool consists of a 10-in diameter ½-in thick 16.5-in tall steel tube with a 22in×17 steel plate welded on top (to match the base dimensions of the CVT).
 Figure 4-1 also shows the direction convention X along the East-West direction, Y along the North-South direction and Z along the vertical direction.
 The distance between the mounting holes at the base of the CVT is greater in the Y direction than in X direction (resulting, for example, in the Y frequency direction than in the X direction).
-The Belleville washer stacks are installed between the CVT base and the spool, details of which are elaborated below.
+The Belleville Washer stacks are installed between the CVT base and the spool, details of which are elaborated below.